awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 .cksc6xlmwcyw.us-east-1-beta.rds.amazonaws.com
 ```

-For availability purposes, a good practice is to default to using the [Aurora Endpoints](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Overview.html#Aurora.Overview.Endpoints) of your DB Cluster if the API is not responding, or is taking too long to respond\.
+For availability purposes, a good practice is to default to using the [Aurora endpoints](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Overview.html#Aurora.Overview.Endpoints) of your DB Cluster if the API is not responding, or is taking too long to respond\.
 The endpoints are guaranteed to be up to date within the time it takes to update the DNS record\.
 This is typically less than 30 seconds\.
 You can store this in a resource file that your application consumes\.

-### Testing Failover<a name="AuroraPostgreSQL.BestPracticesFastFailover.Testing"></a>
+### Testing failover<a name="AuroraPostgreSQL.BestPracticesFastFailover.Testing"></a>

 In all cases you must have a DB cluster with two or more DB instances in it\.